BayCEER/bayeos-gateway/README.md

 - New: Board group map
 - New: Board location export to server
 - New: Board force sync flag to update server folder and series (names and location only)
-- New: Garbage collector for not used board templates
+- New: Retention policy on board template, board and board group
 - Fixed: Replaced internal with external Nashorn script engine

 ### Version 2.9.9, November 2024